tsmean/tsfiddle/questions.md

 ### Intermediate decision
 Append only creating new entries seems alright for now...

-# Question History

-Answered questions are put here for documentation how the project developed.

 ## Exposing the database id (mysql integer) isn't really nice